-All U.S. states, districts and territories are members with the following exceptions.
-California is not a SARA member, but students from California can study at Cuyahoga Community College if a similar program is not offered face-to-face on any campus within 50 miles.
+All U.S. states, districts and territories are members with the following exceptions: California is not a SARA member, but students from California can study at Cuyahoga Community College.
 Tri-C is not authorized to offer online programs in Guam or the Commonwealth of Northern Mariana Islands.
 Additional approvals may be required for activities such as clinical work.
 Programs requiring licensure are not currently covered by the SARA process.

 For a current list of SARA approved institutions in Ohio, visit www.nc-sara.org/states/oh.

-Online learning students from out-of-state should attempt to resolve any issues or complaints with Cuyahoga Community College first.
-If an issue cannot be resolved internally, you may refer to your appropriate state agency.
+Online learning students from out-of-state should attempt to resolve any issues or complaints with Cuyahoga Community College first by visiting the Student Complaints, Concerns and Compliments page.
+If an issue cannot be resolved internally, you may refer your complaint to the Ohio Department of Higher Education.

 Achieving the Dream (ATD)

 OLAT assists with the goals of ATD, including successful completion of developmental education courses, gatekeeper courses, academic success, re-enrollment, and certificate or degree attainment by providing multiple touchpoints for just-in-time remediation, assisting with quality in eLearning environments, providing support to students and faculty, housing and supporting the Learning Management System, and piloting and implementing new technologies for student achievement.
 For more information on ATD visit their website.